-T.I. & Tiny’s Lawyer Shuts Down Claim He Tried Striking A “Deal” With Alleged Sex Abuse Victims
+T.I. & Tiny’s Lawyer Shuts Down Claim They Tried Striking A “Deal” With Alleged Sex Abuse Victims

 “Steve Sadow reached out to me looking to make a deal on behalf of T.I. and Tiny and I told Steve Sadow my clients want justice.
 So [if] the deal involves Tiny and T.I. turning themselves in and admitting to the crimes they have committed then fine we got a deal!
 But if it does not work then I would prefer the investigators do that work and to bring criminal charges against Tiny and T.I. for what they’ve done throughout the years.”

 Blackburn maintains that he’s seeking proper criminal charges for his clients, despite the alleged offer from T.I. & Tiny through their lawyer.
-Sadow says he never made any offers in response.
-You can see the entire conference below.
+Attorney Sadow is categorically denying making any such offer.

-According to Variety, Sadow has since responded to the claim that he reached out to Blackburn to try and make a deal.
+According to Variety, Sadow released a statement in response to Blackburn’s claims that his client wanted him to make a deal.

 Comments